Architecture You Love

 George Matsumoto, FAIA, Oakland, California, Honorary Chair

-Frank Harmon, FAIA, Frank Harmon Architect PA, Raleigh, NC, Chair
+Frank Harmon, FAIA, Frank Harmon Architect PA, Raleigh, Chair

 Marlon Blackwell, FAIA, Marlon Blackwell Architect, Fayetteville, Arkansas